Learn how to make and keep friends and romantic relationships.

 Step 02

-• You will then be sent the enrolment paperwork to complete and return, along with a link for payment.
+• You will then be sent the enrolment paperwork to complete and return, along with a link for payment of the initial deposit.

 • Before the first session, you and your young adult will receive a welcome email including all the zoom links and materials.